Skip to content

 State target/snapshots/ready.json

-The screenshot preserves the decorated visual frame.
-The state JSON preserves terminal text and styles in a compact comparison format.
+The Screenshot preserves the decorated visual frame.
+The State JSON preserves terminal text and styles in a compact comparison format.